Tête d'enfant de trois quarts à droite: Posterity

 Leonardo da Vinci is renowned for reusing his research from one work to the next.
-Scientific imaging reveals that he reused the drawing of the child's head in three-quarter view on the right in the underlying drawing of the London version of La Vierge aux rochers.
+Scientific imaging reveals that he reused the drawing of the child's head in three-quarter view on the right in the underlying drawing of the London version of the Virgin of the Rocks.
 This version presents a project for which the painter made initial sketches before covering them for the creation of his Virgin.
 The child in the sketches is identified by researchers as Jesus, with his features superimposed on him in mirror image.

 Likewise, Boltraffio, a renowned painter who borrowed certain motifs from Leonardo, used the drawing.
-In his painting, La Vierge à l'Enfant, the face of the infant Jesus is a clear reuse of the Child's Head drawing.
+In his painting, Madonna and Child, the face of the infant Jesus is a clear reuse of the Child's Head drawing.
 It is unlikely that Boltraffio used the drawing in the Louvre, but rather a transferred copy of it.

 This face is also present in a lunette frescoed in the cloister of the convent of the Church of Sant'Onofrio on the Janiculum (Italian: Chiesa di Sant'Onofrio al Gianicolo), in Rome.
 The fresco depicts a Madonna and Child with a donor, painted by Cesare da Sesto, another disciple of the Florentine master.

 The drawing has been featured in numerous exhibitions in tribute to the painter, including one at the National Gallery in London from November 2011 to February 2012.
 The exhibition catalog 'Leonardo da Vinci: Painter at the Court of Milan', edited by Luke Syson and Larry Keith, was published on this occasion.

 Leonardo da Vinci's drawing served as a working basis for many of his followers.

-Giovanni Antonio Boltraffio, La Vierge à l'Enfant (détail), circa 1490, Budapest, musée des Beaux-Arts.
+Giovanni Antonio Boltraffio, Madonna and Child (detail), circa 1490, Budapest, Museum of Fine Arts.

 Cesare da Sesto, Vierge à l'enfant avec donateur, 1505 to 1515, Rome, Sant'Onofrio convent on the Janiculum.